elfinguard/docs/docs/source/elfinrecryptor.rst

 .. code-block::

    /decryptChunk?token=<base64-string>&index=<unique-integer>
-   /getDecryptedFile?token=<base64-string>&path=<file-path-on-ipfs>
+   /getDecryptedFile?token=<base64-string>&path=<file-path-on-ipfs>&size=<integer>

 The `decryptChunk` endpoint decrypts the byte string given in the POST body and returns the decrypted plaintext.
 The `getDecryptedFile` endpoint decrypts a file on decentralized storage, and it supports resuming breakpoints during downloading, using the `Content-Range` Header.

 A client-side file can be encrypted by `encryptChunk` and then decrypted by `decryptChunk`.
 The `index` parameter used by `decryptChunk` must be the same as the one used when calling `encryptChunk`.
 The `encryptChunk`/`decryptChunk` endpoints are sued in some use cases where files are shared through some traditional methods, such as email and ftp, instead of decentralized storages.

 The decryption task token is given as the `token` parameter.
 The `path` pamameter specifies a file on IPFS from the RPCX/gRPC server.
+The `size` parameter specifies the size of the returned data.
+If the decrypted data is larger than it, then the tail is truncated and not returned.

 Load Balance and Authentication
 =====================